Endogenous Coalition Formation in Policy Debates: Coalitions in the Policy Process

-However, coalitions need not rely on institutional cues for policy instrument learning.
+However, coalitions need not rely on institutional cues like overlapping functional roles for policy instrument learning.
 Coalitions can also emerge as the result of previous states of the network, as in a Markov process.
-For example, if actors A and B demonstrated relatively congruent policy preferences in the recent past, and actor C demonstrated a relatively incongruent preference profile, then policy beliefs may diffuse from A to B or vice-versa.
+For example, if actors $A$ and $B$ demonstrated relatively congruent policy preferences in the recent past and actor $C$ demonstrated a relatively dissimilar preference profile, then policy beliefs may diffuse from $A$ to $B$ or vice-versa.
 Such a diffusion of policy beliefs among actors is the result of perceived joint coalition membership---without the actual need for a formal shared institutional role.
 Learning is rather the result of each actor's observation of the other actors' stated beliefs.
-This leads to increasing homogeneity of policy beliefs within coalitions over time \citep{leifeld2014polarization}.
+This leads to increasing homogeneity of policy beliefs within coalitions over time \citep[see also][]{leifeld2014polarization}.
 We call coalition formation dynamics that do not involve exogenous covariates, such as an actor's institutional role, \emph{endogenous} mechanisms of coalition formation.
 Both types of coalition formation, endogenous and exogenous, can interact in a single policy debate.

-The literature on opinion dynamics has explored similar dynamics of endogenous coalition formation \citep[e.\,g.,][]{altafini2012dynamics, antal2005dynamics, marvel2011continuous, quattrociocchi2014opinion}, where nodes in a network strive for a structural balance in opinions in their local network environment \citep{cartwright1956structural}.
-An actor with friends who hold similar opinions as the focal actor will be reinforced in his or her views while different opinions in the network neighborhood may lead to a tipping of the actor's opinion.
-The extreme outcome of a completely balanced system, in which the network breaks apart into two entirely separate but internally homogenous coalitions, is known as a monotone dynamical system \citep{altafini2012dynamics}.
+The literature on opinion dynamics has explored similar dynamics of endogenous coalition formation \citep[e.\,g.,][]{altafini2012dynamics, antal2005dynamics, marvel2011continuous, quattrociocchi2014opinion}, where nodes in a network strive for structural balance in opinions in their local network environment \citep{cartwright1956structural}.
+An actor with friends who hold similar opinions will be reinforced in his or her views while different opinions in the network neighborhood may lead to a tipping of the actor's opinion.
+The extreme outcome of a completely balanced system, in which the network breaks apart into two entirely separate but internally homogenous coalitions, is known as a monotone dynamical system \citep{altafini2012dynamics} and exhibits complete opinion polarization.
 Empirical networks, however, usually feature a mix of balanced and unbalanced triads because the endogenous coalition formation mechanism through learning and reinforcement within coalitions is complemented by other theoretical mechanisms.